Doctor of Philosophy in Urban Education Policy

 Applicants who believe they qualify for a fee waiver should complete the following steps:

-- To apply for a fee waiver, click here and then in the Select an Area box, choose Graduate Admission and then click Graduate Admission again and select Rossier School of Education.
-Then under Category, choose Application Fees and Fee Waivers.
-Then click Application Fees and Fee Waivers again and select the type of fee waiver you are applying for.
-Please attach the appropriate documentation for the type of fee waiver you are requesting.
+- To apply for a fee waiver at this link and then in the Select an Area box, choose “Graduate Admission” and then click “Graduate Admission” again and select Rossier School of Education.
+Then under “Category”, choose “Application Fees and Fee Waivers”.
+Then click “Application Fees and Fee Waivers” again and select the type of fee waiver for which you are applying.
+Please attach the appropriate documentation for the type of fee waiver.
 You must use the same email address as your application and must also include the name of the program to which you are applying (PhD in Urban Education Policy Program).
 Failure to do so could delay your request considerably.

 - Applicants will receive an email notification if and when their fee waiver is approved.
 Applicants must wait to receive this confirmation in order to skip the payment page when they submit your application.
 No refunds will be issued post-submission.

-Additional Requirements for International Applicants
+Requirements for International Students

 TOEFL or IELTS Test Scores